 The nation's largest producer-only farmers' market.
 It's held weekly on Saturdays and on Capitol Square between April and November.

-"One of America's Best 100 Events", Runner's World.
-This 8k finishes at the 50 yard line in the legendary Camp Randall Stadium, and enjoy complimentary beer while experiencing the UW Marching Band's famed 5th Quarter performance.
+This 8k finishes at the 50 yard line in the legendary Camp Randall Stadium, and enjoy complimentary beer while experiencing the UW Marching Band.

-Start and finish at Capitol Square.
-The course winds along the shores of lakes Monona and Mendota, the UW campus and Arboretum, past the Governor's Mansion, and through Madison's distinct neighborhoods.
+The course starts and finishes at the Capitol square, winds along the shores of lakes Monona and Mendota, through UW campus and the Arboretum, past the Governor's Mansion, and through Madison's distinct neighborhoods.